iankuratri/iankuratri/README.md

 ## Hi there!
 I am Ankur Atri

-I am a Frontend Developer and my role is to write and style frontend components that meet the requirements of our mocks and fulfil our user stories.

-I have four years of industry experience in building websites and web applications.
+Proactive and results-driven Frontend Developer with 5 years of industry experience in building performant and scaleable websites and web apps.

+Skilled in project management, I actively participate in all phases of SDLC and excel in collaborating with cross-functional teams to meet project milestones and exceed expectations.

+From concept to creation, I’ve built products from scratch, infusing creativity and functionality at every stage.

 Here is a list of technologies I’ve been working with recently:

+Programming Languages:
+HTML, CSS, Sass, Javascript, Typescript

 Libraries & Frameworks:
-Angular, React, Node

-Programming Languages:
-Typescript, JavaScript, HTML, CSS
+React, Redux, Next, Angular, RxJS, Node, Express, MongoDB, EJS

 Tools & Platforms:
-Git, Github, Bitbucket, JIRA, Photoshop, Postmen
+Git, Github, Bitbucket, Jira, Postman, Vite, Netlify, Docker, Photoshop

+Architecture:
+Micro-frontends, Multi-tenant, Single Page Application, Client and Server Side

+Areas of Expertise:
+User Interfaces, User Experience, State Management, Routing, API Integration, Unit Testing, Responsive Design, Progressive Web Apps, Code Reviews